Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 If you have set IS_STORING_STUDENT_TASK_TEXTS to Yes (in the “Tasks” group of config settings), then students who have been accumulating their task texts on the server are at risk of losing them, because the interface does allow them to edit (of course) and therefore delete their own texts.

 The server does not keep an audit trail of edits to the texts, but if you’re taking nightly backups then it is at least feasible that you could recover lost work from previous days for a distraught student.
-There’s a utilty to support you, but it presupposes you can load the backup into a local copy of a race server in order to extract them.
+There’s a utility to support you, but it presupposes you can load the backup into a local copy of a race server in order to extract them.
 See Recovering texts for details.

 Example backup script: with Docker